hameerabbasi/sparse-ndarray-protocols/README.rst

 See the `Scipy page on DOK <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.dok_matrix.html>`_.

+Potential Uses
+""""""""""""""

+This format can be used to construct sparse arrays fairly efficiently.
+It can also be useful for algorithms that build or work with dynamic graphs.

 BDOK
 ^^^^

 BDOK is read-write, and supports  ``__getitem__`` and ``__setitem__`` for  values that only read from or affect a single block respectively.
 It must also follow block matrix conventions.
 This is a super format of DOK.

+Potential Uses
+""""""""""""""

+This format can be used to construct block sparse arrays fairly efficiently.

 LIL
 ^^^